containerbuildsystem/cachito/README.md

   are specified on a request.
 This defaults to `["gomod"]`.
 * `CACHITO_MAX_PER_PAGE` - the maximum amount of items in a page for paginated results.
 * `CACHITO_PACKAGE_MANAGERS` - the list of enabled package managers.
 This defaults to `["gomod"]`.
+* `CACHITO_REQUEST_FILE_LOGS_DIR` - the directory to load the request specific log files.
+If `None`, per request log files information will not appear in the API response.
+This defaults to `None`.
 * `CACHITO_USER_REPRESENTATIVES` - the list of usernames that are allowed to submit requests on behalf of other users.
 * `CACHITO_WORKER_USERNAMES` - the list of usernames that are allowed to use the `/requests/<id>`